Mec-iS/staticwebpage/posts/002_early_october_improvements.md

 ### Why This Matters

 Graph kernels and spectral computations preserve relative relationships under uniform scaling.
-By maintaining magnitude information, the system captures richer structural properties while the Rayleigh quotient—used for eigenvalue approximation — remains invariant to scale transformations.
+By maintaining magnitude information, the system captures richer structural properties while the Rayleigh quotient remains invariant to scale transformations.
 This means practitioners can amplify weak signals through simple multiplication without compromising analytical validity.

 **Data Quality Example**: A dataset with feature magnitudes ranging from 0.001 to 0.1 benefits from 100× magnification, bringing values to a range of 0.1 to 10.0.
 Graph construction becomes numerically stable, connectivity patterns strengthen, yet computed spectral indices remain mathematically equivalent.
+The adjustment for the sigma for the search radius for neighbours becomes more usable.

 ### Configuration Flexibility